 And she could feel it, yes!
 She felt it rise through her body like a tsunami, and she clutched the anchor that she felt underneath her fingertips...felt muscles ripple as she held on, and on-

-and it hit her suddenly, even though she knew it was nigh, and she could make no noise, only tremble as the unbearably sweet pleasure coated her insides, rushed through her veins like a drug that she would never get enough of.
+-and it hit her suddenly, even though she knew it was coming, and she could make no noise, only tremble as the unbearably sweet pleasure coated her insides, rushed through her veins like a drug that she would never get enough of.

 Severus moaned as he felt her climax, and Hermione surmised that Snape's sound of pleasure was certainly the most beautiful noise on the face of the Earth.
 She closed her eyes and smiled, as she felt his thrusts become more frenzied, and less controlled.